 - The set of shared attitudes, values, goals, and practices that characterizes an institution, organization or group

-- Conceptual art is art in which the concept(s) or idea(s) involved in the work take precedence over traditional aesthetic and material concerns.
-Many of the works, sometimes called installations, of the artist Sol LeWitt may be constructed by anyone simply by following a set of written instructions.
+- Conceptual art is Art in which the concept(s) or idea(s) involved in the work take precedence over traditional Aesthetics and material concerns.
+Many of the works, sometimes called >installations, of the artist Sol LeWitt may be constructed by anyone simply by following a set of written instructions.